Mark Andrews (politician): Senate

+Career after Congress

-In 1986, Andrews lost reelection to Democratic-NPL Tax Commissioner Kent Conrad by 2,120 votes in what was considered an upset, and subsequently retired from electoral politics.
-He started a consultancy firm in Washington, D.C. but lived in Mapleton, North Dakota.
-Grand Forks International Airport in Grand Forks, North Dakota has sometimes been called Mark Andrews International Airport, but usage of the name has declined.
+In 1986, Andrews lost reelection to North Dakota Democratic–Nonpartisan League Party Tax Commissioner Kent Conrad by 2,120 votes in what was considered an upset, and subsequently retired from electoral politics.
+He started a consultancy firm in Washington, D.C., but lived in Mapleton, North Dakota.
+Grand Forks International Airport in Grand Forks, North Dakota, has sometimes been called Mark Andrews International Airport, but usage of the name has declined.

 Despite North Dakota's Republican bent at the presidential level, Andrews was the last Republican to represent the state in Congress until 2010, when Rick Berg was elected to the House and John Hoeven to the Senate.

+Later in life, Andrews lamented the lack of bipartisanship in Congress, saying: "People from both parties talked to each other in those days, and we got things done.
+It's damn foolishness now.
+Nobody compromises anymore.
+Nobody gets things done now because they don't work together."

+Personal life and death

+Andrews married the former Mary Ann Willming on June 29, 1949.
+Together, they had three children, Mark Andrews III, Sarah, and Karen.
+On July 16, 2020, Mary Ann Willming Andrews died at age 93.

-Andrews married Mary in 1949.
-They had three children.
-He died on October 3, 2020, in Fargo, North Dakota.
-He was 94.
+Andrews died on October 3, 2020, in Fargo, North Dakota, at age 94, 79 days after his wife's death.